-Turn signal off 令 Left turn signal on - The turn signal switch is pressed to the left.
-The turn signal switch automatically returns to the central position after use. ⇔ Right turn signal on - The turn signal switch is pressed to the right.
+Turn signal off Left turn signal on - The turn signal switch is pressed to the left.
+The signal switch automatically returns to the central position after use.
+Left turn signal on - The turn signal switch is pressed to the left.
+The turn signal switch automatically returns to the central position after use. $\Rightarrow$ Right turn signal on - The turn signal switch is pressed to the right.
 The turn signal switch automatically returns to the central position after use.